DAVID COSMAN

 Craig Muska

-Craig Muska, partner and co-founder of TILT Investment Management, is a leader in investment research and management.
-Previously having served as President and Founder of Canopy and then as Director of Investments at Threshold Group’s Foundation Services, where he developed and led the firm’s impact investing program.
-Craig has extensive experience in advising foundations, providing sound strategies that leverage investment capital aimed at strengthening communities.
+As Chair of the Board of Directors, Craig brings his deep understanding of the impact investing landscape to Earth Economics.
+He is a partner and co-founder of TILT Investment Management, a leader in investment research and management.
+In the past, he founded Canopy and served as its president, and served as Director of Investments at Threshold Group’s Foundation Services, where he developed and led the firm’s impact investing program.
+Craig has extensive experience advising foundations, providing sound strategies to leverage investment capital to strengthen communities.

 MOLLY SEAVERNS